o1-labs/proof-of-alpha/rfcs/0001-back-end.md

-# Proof of Alpha Backend RFC
+# Proof of Alpha Back-end RFC

 ## Summary
 [summary]: #summary

-This RFC proposes a back end API for Proof of Alpha.
+This RFC proposes a back-end API for Proof of Alpha.

 ## Motivation
 [motivation]: #motivation

 Proof of Alpha (PoA) offers users a unique value proposition, the ability to prove their crypto trading abilities.
 Additionally PoA is intended to convey the utility of and generate excitement around zkApps to the Mina and wider crypto communities.
-While a more extensible back end solution, specifically [Faux zk Oracle](https://github.com/MinaProtocol/mina/blob/rfc/faux-zk-oracle/rfcs/0045-faux-zk-oracle.md), would enable developers to build apps which have O(1) notarize responses for PoA's supported exchange(s)and eventually other data providers, some challenges exist which make this approach impractical at present.
+While a more extensible back-end solution, specifically [Faux zk Oracle](https://github.com/MinaProtocol/mina/blob/rfc/faux-zk-oracle/rfcs/0045-faux-zk-oracle.md), would enable developers to build apps which have O(1) notarize responses for PoA's supported exchange(s)and eventually other data providers, some challenges exist which make this approach impractical at present.
 The primary challenges are:
 1. Available time and engineering resources to develop PoA AND Faux zk Oracle in time for testnet are limited
 2. Functionality which enables parsing of HTTP responses in-SNARK, does not yet exist (array lookups) has questionable performance given the use case ([SnarkyJS `String` type](https://github.com/o1-labs/snarkyjs/pull/155)).
 3. Parsing HTTP responses in-circuit presents a number of significant problems and limitations.
 Notably: